-This series of reviews sets out to make visible some of these traditions of collaborative research.
-In doing so, the series aims to:
+This series of reviews commissioned by and developed within the Connected Communities Programme sets out to make visible a number of different traditions of collaborative research.

 – help those who are new to the field to understand the huge wealth of history and resources that they might draw upon when beginning their own research collaborations;